anthonyscorrea/cmba-bylaws/docs/01-consitution-and-bylaws.md

 ### Substances

 1. Smoking: Smoking shall be prohibited in the dugout and on the playing field during the game.
 1. Alcohol: Alcoholic beverages are prohibited on or in the close proximity of a team’s bench.
 Teams in violation of this rule will forfeit the game and be automatically fined and temporarily suspended.
 Offending players will be fined and suspended for two (2) weeks from the date of the infraction.
-A second violation of this rule shall result in the automatic expulsion of the team from the Association.
+A second violation of this rule shall result in the automatic expulsion of the team from the League.
 Managers are responsible for the enforcement of this rule and are accountable for any violations.
 1. Additionally, all teams and players are subject to any and all additional laws, rules, or regulations regarding substances as stated by locality or the issuer of the field permit

 ### Flagrant Collisions